-However, the management and organization that -internally- involves the operation of interoperability for each AP can be a complex and unknown task, both for those who want to start consulting data, as for those who are already doing it and want to expand the consultations that they perform
+However, the management and organization that -internally- entails the operation of interoperability for each AP can be a complex and unknown task, both for those who want to start consulting data, and for those who already do so and want to expand the queries they make.

 What do we need to do to interoperate?